s1155003185/VCCProjectGenerator/README.md

 Current Stage Objective: Start VCC Project Manager (Multi Project Handling), including Java Interface, Thread, Form, Action, Git.

 Note: Still in initialize version.
 This is the last subversion before alpha release.
 Reviewing function name.
+Note: Pending to support Callback, Structure.
+But not first prior.

 Please go to following session to see how to create VCC Project to generate c++ dll with Java Interface
 - Tutorial for Create VCC DLL Project to generate dll with Java Interface

 ## What's new
-Initialize Git Manager
+Action with Argument and Result

 ## What's next
-Git Manager, Action Add Argument
+Git Manager

 ## Features
 - Easy update project to model version instead of rewrite codebase.
 Just Update Project Genertor to newest version, execute Update and Generation.